oryon-dominik/gaffa/README.md

 I do not need a lot of features, just some convenience to run my processes in a single terminal with a single command from my `justfile`.

+A `gaffa` is someone who manages a group of performers, think of a rock band or circus.
+Whatever you like. 🧙‍♀️

 ## Features

 - **Cross-platform**: Works on Windows, macOS, and Linux without tmux dependency
 - **Process Management**: Start, stop, and restart processes individually in interactive mode